ex-man/GeneralInsurance_Class/Lessons/Lesson1/Support/About_GIT.md

 > Remember to commit often and push reasonably frequently as well.
 There is no "auto-commit" and "auto-push" that you may be familiar from editors like MS Word (auto-save).

 * How to synchronise content (git pull or git checkout)
 > There will frequently be new content available, that is produced by others.
-You may want to download this content to make your local copy of the directory up to date.
-Pull takes the "new" things from master directory, but you may sometimes want to checkout everything to have a fresh copy of all data (this will overwrite all changes and checkout the branch as pushed).
+You may want to download this content to make your local copy of the directory up to date. **Pull** takes the "new" things from master directory, but you may sometimes want to **Checkout** everything to have a fresh copy of all data (this will overwrite all changes and checkout the branch as pushed).

 * Branches
-> Branches allow you to do a parallel development.
+> **Branches** allow you to do a parallel development.
 They are very powerful, but we are  not planning to using them.
 You can use official documentation or watch some youtube to learn more.

 > I find this very useful reference to learn more about the stuff above and the branches in one of the [visual explanations](https://marklodato.github.io/visual-git-guide/index-en.html)